ray-project/ray/doc/source/train/horovod.rst

 Ray Train's :class:`~ray.train.horovod.HorovodTrainer` replaces the distributed communication backend of the native libraries with its own implementation.
 Thus, the remaining integration points remain the same.
-If you're using Horovod with :ref:`PyTorch <train-pytorch-overview>` or :ref:`Tensorflow <train-tensorflow-overview>`, refer to the respective guides for further configuration and information.
+If you're using Horovod with :ref:`PyTorch <train-pytorch>` or :ref:`Tensorflow <train-tensorflow-overview>`, refer to the respective guides for further configuration and information.

-If you are implementing your own Horovod-based training routine without using any of the training libraries, we still encourage you to read through e.g. the :ref:`PyTorch <train-pytorch-overview>` guide, as many of the contents are applicable to generic use cases and can be easily adapted.
+If you are implementing your own Horovod-based training routine without using any of the training libraries, we still encourage you to read through the :ref:`User Guides <train-user-guides>`, as many of the contents are applicable to generic use cases and can be easily adapted.